Ziva Vatra - home :: Projects :: Audio :: Media Player :: Mark II

 Next thing I suspected was that it was overheating.
 So to find out I wrote a program that printed the CPU speed and temperature on the VFD, like so:

-The good thing with using the VFD is that it would keep its state as long as it had power, even if the pi died, so with a 1 second update I would get the last second temperature before the pi stopped responding.
-I didn't have to monitor it, but just put it under load, went to do something else and see when the music stops I would go and read the data on the VFD.
+The good thing with using the VFD is that it would keep its state as long as it had power even if the pi died, so with a 1 second update I would get the temperature at the last second before the pi stopped responding.
+I didn't have to monitor it but instead I put it under load and went to do something else.
+When the music stopped I would go and read the data last printed on the VFD.

-Sure enough, the temperature was high just before it reset, 87°C. the pi CPU was only rated to around 85C, so presumably there is some kind of thermal cut off if it exceeds this.
+Sure enough the temperature was high just before it would reset.
+The VFD showed 87°C while the pi CPU is only rated to around 85C, so presumably there is some kind of thermal cut off if it exceeds this.
 I was surprised it got this hot, considering that while it was inside a case, the case itself was well vented, roomy and without any other heat generating systems nearby.

 Whatever the reasons, the solution seems to be "better cooling".
 I looked online and there were loads of little "pi fan and heatsink" combos out there to buy.
 However I wanted to keep this system fanless, both from a noise and maintenance perspective.
 Also many of the systems on offer were designed to fit in standard pi cases so they had to compromise with a fan for added airflow or a very small heatsink, while I had a lot more free space to play with.